COVID-19 Protocol Updates:

 In 2015, Dr. Grand became frustrated with the limitations of Western medicine when it came to debilitating and chronic diseases and sought to learn a more natural, non invasive way of helping her patients.
 She decided to become a Certified Veterinary Acupuncturist (CVA) and attended classes at the Chi Institute in Reddick, Florida.
 At the Chi Institute, she discovered Traditional Chinese Veterinary Medicine and it opened an entirely new, natural and effective way of practicing veterinary medicine.
 She has since earned her Certification in Food Therapy, and is pursuing her Master's Degree in Traditional Chinese Veterinary Medicine; the first ever master's degree in Traditional Chinese Veterinary Medicine offered in the United States.

-Beyond her passion in veterinary medicine, Dr Grand is the proud mother of two wonderful children; Ryan, a graduate of University of Connecticut, and Kathryn, a graduate of McKinney Boyd, currently seeking her future dreams.
+Beyond her passion in veterinary medicine, Dr Grand is the proud mother of two wonderful children; Ryan, a graduate of University of Connecticut, and Kathryn, a graduate of McKinney Boyd, currently seeking their future dreams.
 She enjoys cooking, reading, gardening, and cuddling on the couch with her pets.

 What is Integrative Medicine?